Russian rouble firms towards 74 vs dollar, 90 vs euro

 The rouble still retains a visible geopolitical discount.
 In 2020, when oil prices hovered near current levels, the rouble was at around 61 versus the dollar and 68 to the euro.

-On Wednesday, Brent crude oil LCOc1, a global benchmark for Russia's main export, was up 0.6% at $67.64 a barrel, extending gains as bullish forecasts on recovering demand this summer outweighed concerns about the impact of rising COVID-19 cases in India, Japan and Brazil.
+Brent crude oil LCOc1, a global benchmark for Russia's main export, was up 0.9% at $67.89 a barrel, extending gains as bullish forecasts on recovering demand this summer outweighed concerns about the impact of rising COVID-19 cases in India, Japan and Brazil.
 O/R

 For Russian equities guide see RU/EQUITY